-Based on our assessment, in the table above for a 160 MW OCGT plant, our estimate for financing cost is \$2,978,800 and is slightly higher than last year's cost for financing.
-The reason for this difference is due to the fact this year's analysis for financing cost was based on a slightly higher cost for the 160 MW generic unit.
+Based on our assessment, in the table above for a 160 MW OCGT plant, our estimate for financing cost is \$3,239,544 and is higher than last year's cost for financing.
+The reason for this difference is due to the fact this year's analysis for financing cost was based on a higher cost for the 160 MW generic unit due the impact of exchange rate.